Akhere-G/gatsby-blog-site/README.md

-A blog site built using Gatsby by Akhere Ihoeghinlan
+A blog site built by Akhere Ihoeghinlan using Gatsby and Contentful for the CMS